 Four smaller camps: Lupine, Sage, and Manzanita horse camps all house four horses and eight people.
 Five horses maximum are allowed in Chamise horse camp, and eight people.

 Two large group camps: Sixteen horses maximum can be housed at Oak group horse camp.
-Eighteen horses maximum are allowed in Madrone group horse camp.
+Eighteen horses maximum are allowed in the Madrone group horse camp.
 These large camps can host 50 people each.

 Vehicle Limits: Four vehicles maximum per smaller horse camp.
 Twenty vehicles maximum per group horse camp.
 Trailers count as a vehicle.